 It’s also important to make sure you have the right technology to communicate with your clients.
 There are lots of low cost or free video conferencing solutions available, so find out which is the best fit for your practice.

 Good communication becomes a central part of your strategy when you aren’t meeting your clients in person.
 Have regular check ins by phone or email with the option for longer consultations too.

 A collaborative approach to accounting can make your job easier.
 It also gets your clients involved and encourages them to be more engaged with their finances.

 Choose a cloud accounting software that offers specific permissions to users and encourages collaboration with features like invoicing and receipt upload tools.
 This helps to give you the information you need to get your job done!

 More about Bokio

-Bokio is a free cloud accounting software offering bookkeeping, invoicing and expenses management.
+Bokio is a cloud accounting software offering bookkeeping, invoicing and expenses management.
 It’s a great solution for collaborating with micro clients, like small businesses, sole traders and freelancers.
 Bokio helps you save time and money, so you can focus on offering high value advisory services to your clients.